TheSoftwareHouse/babelsheet-js/docs-src/development.md

     container.resolve<InRedisStorage>('inRedisStorage'),
   ],
 ```
-First .env file will be checked does it contain `REFRESH_TOKEN`, if not, next `data.json` file will be checked, and the last one will be redis storage.
+First .env.babelsheet file will be checked does it contain `REFRESH_TOKEN`, if not, next `data.json` file will be checked, and the last one will be redis storage.
 Feel free to change order of those providers, or creating new ones.

 ## Set refresh token write provider